simonitalia/shoe-store/README.md

 ### Dependencies

 None.
-(All project dependencies have already been included in the project gradel files).
+(All project dependencies are already been included in the project gradle files).

 ### Licence